Getting Involved/Advisory Councils

 Consumer Advisory Council

 The CAC also assists with the State wide annual Walk-A-Mile.
-Twice a year we distribute a newsletter we produce.
-We interact with the Regional Consumer Advisory Council which represents Lenawee, Livingston, Monroe and Washtenaw.
+Twice a year we produce and distribute a newsletter.
+We interact with the Regional Consumer Advisory Council which represents Lenawee, Livingston, Monroe and Washtenaw counties.
 We also help recognize the successes of staff and fellow consumers.
-On a regular basis we hear from different programs of WC-CMH as they report on the impact they have on our community.
+On a regular basis we hear from different programs of WCCMH as they report on the impact they have on our community.

 Recovery is the way people are able to live, work, learn, and participate fully in a community.
 For some, recovery means being able to live a fulfilling and productive life with a disability.
 For others, recovery implies the reduction or complete remission of symptoms.
 Having hope and gratitude play a vital role in an individual’s recovery.
 The hope that things can and will get better is a motivating message for those who face barriers to persevere until they overcome.
 Hope is internalized, but can be cultivated by peers, families, friends, providers, and others.
 Hope is the key to actually taking steps towards recovery.